 Why is no one talking about marketing to men?

-The merits of marketing to women are often discussed, not least in our recent blog about the #thisgirlcan campaign, but what about marketing to men?
-Rather less is said in industry commentary about the male demographic, which given that they represent slightly over 50% of the global population, (The World Factbook estimates that in 2016 there were 1.015 males per female) seems rather odd.
-This week we’re exploring why this demographic is so little discussed, and taking a look at some interesting dialogues which are taking place.
+The merits of marketing to women are often discussed, not least in our recent blog about the #thisgirlcan campaign.
+But what about marketing to men?
+Rather less is said in industry commentary about the male demographic.
+Given that they represent slightly over 50% of the global population, (The World Factbook estimates that in 2016 there were 1.015 males per female), this seems rather odd.
+This week we’re exploring why this demographic is so little discussed.
+We’ll also take a look at some interesting dialogues which are taking place.

 Taken for granted?

 The question of why men are so rarely discussed when it comes to marketing can be traced to a number of reasons.

 The first is that, as the majority demographic not only in number but also in terms of influence, social status and political power, it is generally assumed that men make up the dominant forces in society.
 Very few societies or cultures can be considered matriarchal – a form of social organisation in which women are the head.
 Patriarchal structures and modes of thinking tend to dominate.
 Marketers have long been employed in targeting underrepresented members of society such as women or ethnic minorities.
 However, less concentrated efforts have been targeted at understanding male audiences.

 When efforts to understand the male demographic are made, they generally fall into two categories: the single man and the attached/family man.
 For the single man, stereotypes of a sport-loving, gadget-obsessed, hyper-sexualised male with a taste for “lad” culture have led the way for marketers, as can be seen in the success of the likes of Lad Bible.
 On the other hand, the attached/family man has all but been removed from holding any sway in purchasing power, with brands like Old Spice concluding that once in a relationship or family situation, men no longer make the key spending decisions in the household.